jamesfolberth/lame_walker/README.md

 GB of music on an SD card, but I didn't want to remove a bunch of songs from my collection.

-This tool ameliorates the (widespread) problem of not having an SD card to expand the music storage of your mobile phone.
+This tool ameliorates the (too widespread) problem of not having an SD card to expand the music storage of your mobile phone.
 With `lame_walker.py`, you can transcode your music files to `.mp3` files that use a lower average variable bitrate.
 When I'm running, biking, etc., I don't need super high-fidelity audio (I also listen on cheap earbuds!), so we can pretty safely use a lower bitrate, which results in significantly smaller `.mp3` files.
 Thus, I can store more songs per unit of storage on my phone.

 The prototypical call to `lame` to transcode an input `.mp3` to a lower bitrate is something like